 There’s A Longing For Reciprocal Love

-One thing about this intense kind of love is that it contains an intense longing for reciprocal love from the other person.
+One thing about this intense kind of love is that it contains a fierce longing for reciprocal love from the other person.
 In other words, “I have this intense emotion.
 I want to be with you for the rest of my life.
-I feel that I will only be fulfilled if you’re in my life, loving me just as much as I love you.
-And I crave it to the point that whenever I sense that you’re not loving me as much as love you, I actually go on this emotional roller coaster.”
+I believe that I will only feel fulfilled if you’re in my life, loving me just as much as I love you.
+And I crave it to the point that whenever I sense that you do not love me as much as love you, I go on this emotional roller coaster.”

 Those in limerence also notice any sign that indicates the other person may not love them.
-For example, even if the person they’re in limerence with is frowning about something else, someone in limerence may think, “Oh my goodness, what’s the matter?!
+So, for example, even if the person they’re in limerence with is frowning about something else, the person in limerence may think, “Oh my goodness, what’s the matter?!
 Why don’t they want to connect with me right now?”

 There’s Fear, Physical Manifestations